AppLayerLabs/bdk-cpp/src/net/p2p/Encoding.md

 - Random ID

-Used to tell different requests appart and to make async requests.
+Used to tell different requests appart and to make async requests, during a request, the randomId is calculated with 8 random bytes, during a answer, the randomId is equal to the randomId of the respective request, if broadcast request, RandomID = SafeHash(payload).

 - Command ID